eaglezoli/obsidian/PhD/10. Bilateral/Research Log.md

 				- Maybe link to BP?

 ## Discussion
-- Can be applied in vivo in two ways
+- Can be applied in vivo during exercise to observe how red & IR features change accross both sides of the body
-	1. Exercise
-	2.
 ### Improvements
 - Feature naming/numbering system
 - Remove collinear features